aleshaleksey/fansys23/01-quick-start.md

 + 1 HP
 + 3 dice points to share between gaining SP dice and MP dice.
-+ [3 + Int] skill points to put into skill ranks and proficiencies.
-+ 1 skill to add to background skills
 + 3 level points, to be used for abilities.
   - 1 level point per level can be used to increase any stat by 1.
-  - Level points can be expended for skill points (3 skill points per level point).
+  - Level points can be expended for skill points (4 skill points per level point).
++ [4 + Int] skill points to put into skill ranks and proficiencies.
++ Every ODD level: 1 skill to add to background skills

 A character must spend all points when it levels up.
 It cannot horde unspent points waiting for the next level.